eclipse-che/che/wsmaster/che-core-api-devfile/README.md

 ### Getting Started
 The simplest way to use devfile is to have it deployed into GitHub source repository and then create factory from this repo.
-This is as simple as create `.devfile` file in the root of your GH repo, and then execute the factory:
+This is as simple as create `devfile.yml` file in the root of your GH repo, and then execute the factory:
 ```
 https://<your-che-host>/f?url=https://github.com/mygroup/myrepo
 ```